Sandler73/RE-Unpacker/README.md

 | FileEntry fields | 25 |
 | RunStats counters | 20 |
 | Manifest schema version | 1.1.0 (byte-identical Linux / Windows manifests) |

-**HTML companion documentation:** richly-formatted README and Usage Guide live in `docs/`:

-- `docs/ReUnpacker-README.html` -- mirrors this README with a styled, navigable layout.
-- `docs/ReUnpacker-Usage-Guide.html` -- procedural, recipe-driven handbook covering every CLI mode, every workflow, and every troubleshooting playbook.
-The companion document to read alongside the README.

-Both are self-contained (no external CSS / JS / fonts) and render in any browser.
-Open them with `xdg-open docs/ReUnpacker-README.html` (Linux) or just point a browser at the file.

 ---